Owenbrown18/webdev-template/README.md

 } from '../config/content';
 ```

-Extend `src/types/content.ts` and add helpers when introducing additional sections or fields.

 ## Styling

-The template relies on Tailwind CSS 3 with shared design tokens and utilities defined in `tailwind.config.cjs` and `src/styles/globals.css`.
+Tailwind CSS 3 handles styling with shared tokens and utilities declared in `tailwind.config.cjs` and `src/styles/globals.css`.

-- Brand colors resolve to the values in `content/general.yaml`, exposed as `text-brand-*`, `bg-brand-*`, and `border-brand-*` utilities.
+- Brand hues (e.g., `text-brand-primary`) originate from `content/general.yaml`.
-- Section scaffolding (`section-shell`, `section-container`, `section-intro`, `section-eyebrow`, etc.) keeps page rhythm consistent across variants.
+- Section scaffolding classes (`section-shell`, `section-container`, `section-eyebrow`, etc.) maintain rhythm and spacing consistency.
-- Elevated surfaces (`surface-card` + `surface-card-interactive`) ensure cards, testimonials, and interactive blocks share the same radius, shadow, and focus states.
+- Elevated surfaces (`surface-card`, `surface-card-interactive`) standardise radius, shadows, and focus states across cards, testimonials, and spotlight sections.

-Refer to `docs/ui-guidelines.md` for detailed UI guidance and best practices when creating new variants.
+See `docs/ui-guidelines.md` for detailed design guidance.

 ## Usage

 1. `npm install`
 2. `npm run dev`
-3. Update YAML content, toggle `variant` values, or set `none` to hide sections.
+3. Update YAML content, choose `variant` values, or set `none` to hide sections.
-4. Add new variants/sections by creating components under `src/components/<page>/<section>/` and wiring their data into the YAML/types.
+4. Add new variants/sections by creating components under `src/components/<page>/<section>/`, updating types, and wiring the data in YAML.

 ## Placeholder Assets

-- Replace `public/images/hero.jpg` and `public/images/about-hero.jpg` with real imagery.
+- Replace demo imagery under `public/images/` before shipping.
-- Update the video reference in `content/home.yaml` if you move or replace `/media/mainloop.mp4`.
+- Update `content/home.yaml` if you swap out `/media/mainloop.mp4` or switch to an external video provider.

 ## Suggested Next Steps

-- Flesh out additional About sections (timeline, values, team) using the same variant pattern.
+- Expand the About page with additional sections (timeline, values, team) using the existing variant pattern.
-- Swap placeholder copy and media for project-specific assets.
-- Automate scaffolding if you need to spin up many client sites quickly.
+- Populate `services-list.yaml` with client-specific slugs, imagery, pricing, and CTA destinations.
+- Run the production build (`npm run build`) and Lighthouse/axe checks prior to launch for accessibility and performance validation.

-This template is intentionally minimal yet flexible: edit YAML to control layout and messaging, introduce new variants when needed, and keep the codebase clean.
+This template stays deliberately lean so you can move fast: edit YAML to control layout and messaging, introduce new variants when needed, and keep the codebase approachable for future projects.